Registering as a New Volunteer

 Anyone volunteering for AFS-USA must be registered with AFS.

-- Any individual who is in a position to have a substantial, potential impact, either positively or negatively, on program participants.
+- Any individual who is in a position to have a substantial impact on program participants.

 What if I don’t register?